-ASX RECOMMENDATIONS COMPLIANCE DETAILED DESCRIPTION ASX Recommendation 1.5 - Diversity Continued If the entity was in the S&P/ASX 300 Index at STRATEGY KEY PERFORMANCE ACTUAL the commencement of the reporting period, the AREA INDICATOR 2021 2022 2025 (AS AT 31 DEC 2020) measurable objective for achieving gender diversity in the composition of its board should be to have not Board of Representation of women less than 30% of its directors of each gender within a Directors on the Board of Directors specified period. of the Company (includes 33% 33% $50\% \pm 10\%$ 33% Managing Director & Chief Executive Officer).
-Senior Representation of women Leadership in senior leadership Team roles, defined as the Key Management Personnel (CEO.
-CEO-1 25% 25% $50\% \pm 10\%$ 20% (KMP) of the Company & CEO-2) and KMP direct reports in General Manager level roles and above.
-Corporate Representation of Including Excluding Group women across Corporate KMP KMP $50\% \pm 10\%$ business divisions 50% 54% (Australia and Dubai).
-Operations Representation of women Balama Vidalia across Twigg Exploration and Mining Limitada Balama 20% Balama 20% Balama 22% (Balama Graphite Operation) and Syrah Vidalia 18% Vidalia 18% Vidalia 20% 15% 14% Technologies LLC (Vidalia Active Anode Material Project).
-The Company is committed to assessing and selecting employees based on merit to ensure the best, most suitably qualified candidates are appointed on all occasions, whilst simultaneously taking steps to provide supporting infrastructure for diversity and bringing an open-minded approach to the skills and experience required for each role.
-The Company is not considered a "relevant employer" under the Workplace General Equality Act 2012, as it is not a non-public sector employer with 100 or more employees in Australia for any six months or more of a reporting period.
+ASX RECOMMENDATIONS COMPLIANCE DETAILED DESCRIPTION ASX Recommendation 1.5 - Diversity Continued STRATEGY KEY PERFORMANCE TARGET ACT ΓUAL If the entity was in the S&P/ASX 300 Index at AREA INDICATOR 2021 2022 2025 (AS AT 31 DEC 2021) the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.
+Board of Directors Representation of women on the Board of Directors of the Company (includes Managing Director & Chief Executive Officer).
+33% 33% 50% ± 10% 3 3% Senior Leadership Team (CEO, CEO-1 & CEO-2) Representation of women in senior leadership roles, defined as the Key Management Personnel (KMP) of the Company and KMP direct reports in General Manager level roles and above.
+25% 25% 50% ± 10% 20% Corporate Group Representation of women across Corporate business divisions 50% ± 10% Including KMP Excluding KMP (Australia and Dubai).
+50% 54% Operations Representation of women across Twigg Exploration Balama Vidalia and Mining Limitada (Balama Graphite Operation) and Syrah Technologies LLC (Vidalia Active Anode Material Project).
+Balama 20% Vidalia 18% Balama 20% Vidalia 18% Balama 22% Vidalia 20% 15% 14% The Company qualified cand headcount ramp-ups into considerate is committed to assessing a idates are appointed on all coordiversity and bringing an and selecting e occasions, whil mployees base st simultaneous ed on merit to ens sure the best, o provide supp porting The Company is not considered a "relevan stor employer with 100 or mo nt employer" un der the Workpl ace General Equ iality Act 2012 , as it is not a